 Majority of the trade partners of Georgia are members of World Trade Organization (WTO), thus among the WTO member States (164 countries) trade relations are regulated on the basis of MFN principles.

 Major essence of Generalized System of Preferences is to establish low rate tariffs of the base import tariff on goods imported from the beneficiary countries, which facilitates access of goods from developing countries to the markets of developed countries.

-Georgia is the beneficiary of GSP regime of the following countries: USA, Japan, Canada, Switzerland, and Norway.
+Georgia is the beneficiary of GSP regime of the following countries: USA, Japan and Canada.

 Free Trade Regime implies liberalization of trade from custom import taxes among the contracting parties, except the agreed exceptions.

 Georgia has free trade regime with all CIS countries, Turkey, European Union, Peoples Republic of China and European Free Trade Association (EFTA).